Department strategic plan

 The Department of Chemistry is responsible for the provision of a broad spectrum of fundamental chemistry knowledge and expertise that has worldwide significance in the fields of chemistry and related disciplines.
 This serves as the foundation for interdisciplinary research, applied research and collaborations within the university and beyond.Click to go to top of page

 Philosophy.
 The department believes that the long term interests of students, faculty, the university, and the community are best served by excellence in fundamental research.
 Research addressing a broad range of fundamental issues is critical to maintaining the ongoing health and intellectual quality of the department.
 This research is supported by a high level of NSERC Discovery grant funding and contributes significantly to Memorial's national and international reputation as a research institution.
 It provides students with experience at the cutting edge of science and prepares them for high-level employment, including further research at the top scientific institutions in the world.

 The department also recognizes the importance of applied areas of research, and particularly those areas of importance to the province as described in Memorial's Research Strategy.
 From a university perspective, contributions to applied research are most beneficial when they are linked to advances in fundamental research.

 Research Goals.
 The department will enhance its stature globally as a leading research-intensive department.
 Research within the department is primarily devoted to questions of fundamental importance, but also includes applied research relevant locally, nationally, and internationally.
 We will:

-- Support and promote fundamental and applied research excellence driven by faculty, postdoctoral fellows, staff, and students.
+- Support and promote fundamental and applied research excellence driven by faculty, postdoctoral fellows, staff, graduate students, and undergraduate students.

 - Follow a research agenda designed to support the training of undergraduate and graduate students, the goals of the university, and the needs of the province.